Slow television: Background

 An early example of extended length cinematography was artist Andy Warhol's 1964 film Sleep, which showed poet John Giorno sleeping for five hours and twenty minutes.
 Warhol's production process involved splicing and looping of film that he had originally shot in 3-4 minute lengths.
 The concept was adapted to slow television on local TV broadcast in 1966 by WPIX, to VHS video tape in 1984 by the British company Video125, to satellite TV in 2003 by Bahn TV, and to live TV in 2011 by the Norwegian Broadcasting Corporation (NRK).

 The latest evolution of the concept started with the NRK's coverage of the longest driver's eye view at that time, showing the complete 7-hour train ride along the Bergen Line (Bergensbanen) on 27 November 2009.
 It was followed by the live coverage of the Hurtigruten ship during its 134-hour voyage from Bergen to Kirkenes starting on 16 June 2011.

 Both events received extensive attention in both Norwegian and foreign media, and were considered a great success with coverage numbers exceeding all expectations and record ratings for the NRK2 channel.

 Earlier examples

 Several artists have created films or videos which paved the way for slow television.
 Among them are Andy Warhol, with films such as Sleep, a 320-minute looped film showing a person sleeping, and Brian Eno, who created the video Mistaken Memories of Medieval Manhattan (1980–81), which displayed views of the Manhattan skyline and drifting clouds.

+Fishcam

+Fishcam is a broadcast consisting of a camera pointed at a fish tank.
+Such broadcasts have inclucded NRK's programme called Pausefiskene (Pause-fishes) in black-and-white since 1965, converting to colour in the 1970s.
+In Canada, when St. John's television station NTV first commenced 24-hour broadcasting in the early 1970s, one of its overnight programmes was a continuous shot of a fish tank.
+The Danish DR TV used an aquarium as an interlude between 1981 and 1985, during long breaks between programming, with a camera recording the TV-Byen aquarium.
+In 1992 when the German Ostdeutscher Rundfunk Brandenburg (ORB) launched, ORB Aquarium was among the original programmes, consisting of a 30-minute loop of fish.
+Its success led to similar programmes such as Space Night, first shown on Bayerischer Rundfunk in 1994.